Wikia/kratos/internal/httpclient/docs/DefaultApi.md

 > SuccessfulAdminIdentitySession V0alpha2(ctx).Execute()

 Calling this endpoint refreshes a current user session.
-If `session.refresh_time_window` is set it will only refresh the session after this time has passed.
+If `session.refresh_min_time_left` is set it will only refresh the session after this time has passed.